aspose-note/Aspose.Note-Products/note/net/viewer/onetoc2/_index.md

 {{% blocks/products/pf/agp/content h2="How to View ONETOC2 File Using C#" %}}

- In order to view ONETOC2 file, weвЂ™ll use [Aspose.Note for .NET](https://products.aspose.com/note/net)
+ In order to view ONETOC2 file, we’ll use
+ [Aspose.Note for .NET](https://products.aspose.com/note/net)
  API which is a feature-rich, powerful and easy to use API for C# platform to be used with any Viewer.
 Open [NuGet](https://www.nuget.org/packages/aspose.note)